While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 But you need to use the right ones.

 If you use irrelevant hashtags, nobody who matters will see your content.
 Or, worse, you’ll come across as spammy.
-Not good.
+Needs improvement.

-To find hashtags, tap on the magnifying glass icon, type in a keyword, and switch to the tags menu.
+Tap the magnifying glass icon to find hashtags, type in a keyword, and switch to the tags menu.

 This will show you a list of the top keywords for your query.

-Loomly’s post creator also shows you hashtag suggestions based on the content of your posts, as well as trending hashtags.
-But bear in mind that we don’t currently support Reels because of restrictions in Instagram’s API.
+Loomly’s post creator also shows you hashtag suggestions based on your posts’ content and trending hashtags.
+But remember that we don’t currently support Reels because of restrictions in Instagram’s API.

-There’s conflicting advice on how many hashtags you should add to a Reel.
-Some say you should max out the 30-hashtag limit, while others suggest you should be careful not to go overboard.
+There needs to be more clarity on how many hashtags you should add to a Reel.
+Some say you should max out the 30-hashtag limit, while others suggest being careful not to go overboard.

 Our advice is to go for quality over quantity.